Digging deeperPlant Library

 Hardiness Zone: 4

 A perfect selection for a wet boggy area of the landscape or at the edge of a pond or stream; masses of dwarf bamboo-like spikes creates a low vertical effect for a water feature; very low maintenance

-Dwarf Horsetail's attractive sword-like leaves remain green in color with pointy gray spines throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Dwarf Horsetail is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its attractive sword-like leaves remain green in color with pointy gray spines throughout the season.

 Dwarf Horsetail is a dense herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Dwarf Horsetail is recommended for the following landscape applications;

 Planting & Growing